MarySawlaMirsa/Loan_Eligibility_Prediction_and_Application_Automation_ML/README.md

 # Loan_Eligibility_Prediction_and_Application_Automation_ML
-This project focuses on building a Loan Eligibility Prediction System and automating the loan application workflow using Machine Learning techniques.
+This project focuses on building a Loan eligibility prediction system and automating the loan application workflow using Machine Learning techniques.
 It aims to streamline the traditional loan approval process by reducing manual intervention, minimizing bias, and improving decision-making using data-driven insights.

-# Project Overview
+## Project Overview
 Traditional loan approval systems are often slow and inconsistent due to manual review.
 This project solves that by:
 Predicting whether an applicant is eligible for a loan using ML.
 Providing a centralized interface to manage loan applications.
 Automating major steps in the loan workflow.
 Improving accuracy and consistency with data-driven models.

-# Machine Learning Workflow
+## Machine Learning Workflow

-Data Loading – Imported dataset of loan applicants.
+Data Loading – Imported dataset of loan applicants

 Data Preprocessing

 Handling missing values

 Feature encoding

-Data normalization (if needed)
+Data normalization

-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis

 Distribution of features

 Correlation analysis

 Model Building

 Logistic Regression

 Random Forest

 Decision Tree

-Support Vector Machine (optional)
+Support Vector Machine

 Model Evaluation

 Accuracy

 Precision

 Recall

 Confusion Matrix

 Predictive System

 User inputs applicant details

 Model predicts Eligible / Not Eligible

-# Dataset Information
+## Dataset Information

 The dataset includes fields such as:

 Applicant Income